 Borrowers use unsecured business loans for all sorts of things.
 The interest rate might be higher than for an unsecured business loan, but they offer flexibility when you need funding.

 Can I Get a Business Term Loan with Bad Credit?

-This product is available to borrowers with bad credit, but your interest rate and terms will be less convenient.
-However, if you can provide collateral or fulfill the other requirements with flying colors, poor credit history may have less effect on your borrowing amount, rates, and terms.
-You could also apply for a short-term Working Capital Loan instead, which carries the same repayment structure as a Business Term Loan but is much more accessible for borrowers with bad credit.
-Paying off this loan on time will likely make you eligible for a larger borrowing amount, lower rates, and longer terms.
+Online lenders have made this product is available to borrowers with bad credit, but your interest rate and terms will be less convenient.
+However, if you can provide collateral, personal guarantee, or fulfill the other requirements with flying colors, poor business credit history may have less effect on your borrowing amount, rates, and terms.
+You could also apply for a short-term loan instead, which carries the same repayment structure as a long term loan but is much more accessible for borrowers with bad credit.
+Paying off this loan on time will likely make you eligible for a larger borrowing amount, lower loan rates, and a longer term.

-If you want to access the best possible rates and terms and don’t need money right away, you should definitely consider our credit repair services.
-It’s always beneficial to do whatever you can to improve your credit score before applying for products that often carry low rates and long terms.
+If you want to access the best possible loan rates and terms and don’t need money right away, you should definitely consider our credit repair services.
+It’s always beneficial to do whatever you can to improve your credit score before applying for products that often carry low rates and a longer term.